All Episodes

 No, he didn't.

-So that's what gets to You're absolutely you're absolutely right, Janine.
+You're absolutely right, Janine.

 This gets to the heart of the difference, is that people who are living in the real world, like your husband, like Donald Trump, people say, no, no, no, the real world experience doesn't matter.